 Bike culture links

 Below are some of my favorite books about everyday bicycle transportation.
-Each of them is a good supplement to Everyday Bicycling (which you can buy directly from me here or pre-order from Amazon or Powell’s (it comes out Dec 1, 2012).
+Each of them is a good supplement to Everyday Bicycling (which you can buy directly from me here).

 I’ve provided several options for each—major retailers are affiliate links.
 (For a longer and more general list of recommended bike related books, go here.)